nithyaganeshm-dev/nithyaganeshm-dev/README.md

-# Hi there, I'm Nithyaganesh 👋
+# Hi there, I'm Nithyaganesh M 👋

 ## 🚀 About Me
-I am an aspiring full stack web developer with a strong passion for creating dynamic and responsive web applications.
+I am an aspiring full stack developer with a strong passion for creating dynamic and responsive web applications.
 I have a solid foundation in web development technologies and continuously strive to enhance my skills and stay updated with the latest industry trends.

 - 🔭 I’m currently working on web development projects
 - 🌱 I’m currently learning advanced JavaScript and React.js